 The details of the meetings of the Board, Company''s policy on

-of whistle blower mechanism etc. forming part of
+of whistle blower mechanism and other matters, etc. forms part of

 report on Corporate Governance.

-There is no significant and material orders passed by the regulators
+There are no significant and material orders passed by the regulators

 operations in future.